 These are the types of ideas I'm trying to bring you today.
 These niches are not only popular now, but showing signs of growth year over year, and have (what I consider) long term potential.

 There are a couple niches in here which could be used as-is, such as podcasting or veganism, and some which could use more digging to get more specific, such as eSports or mental health.
+Update April 2020.
+Looks like 2020 is more exiting than I planned, and here are some Coronavirus-related niches to consider as well.

 The next generation of “zoomers” are obsessed with vidya (AKA video games).
 Playing outside?
 That's a thing of the past.
 In 20-30 years, football and baseball will be just for the creepy people who get vitamin d from the sun.
 Gross.